Networking · Cisco Catalyst Switch Lab 1

 Connecting to the Switch

-In this lab environment, I'm using a serial DB-9 to console port cable to connect the Cisco Catalyst switch to a Windows machine to operate it using PuTTY.
+In this lab environment, I'm using a serial DB-9 to console port cable to connect the Cisco Catalyst switches to a Windows machine, managing them with PuTTY.

 con1.png